alexwlchan/alexwlchan.net/src/_drafts/supposedly-simple-image-layout.md

 </figure>

 This is a new-ish property that only started appearing in browsers about a year or so ago, and I don't have a good sense for when it's safe to adopt new CSS.
-[Can I use][can_i_use_ar] says it's supported by about 84% of users, which is a bit lower than I'd like -- and [skimming Twitter][twitter] shows mixed opinions on whether it's safe to use.
+[Can I use][can_i_use_ar] says it's supported by about 84% of users, which feels a bit low -- and [skimming Twitter][twitter] shows mixed opinions on whether it's safe to use, or whether you still need a fallback.

-Because this component is only for a few posts on my blog, I'm going to save myself a padding palaver and start using aspect-ratio.
+Because this is only for my blog posts, I'm going to save myself a padding palaver and use aspect-ratio.
 If I was working on a larger website with more visitors, I might make a different decision.

 [twitter]: https://twitter.com/search?q=css%20aspect-ratio